 See the question above for the requirements for arrivals to Iceland regarding COVID testing and quarantine.

-The detailed rules for quarantine are outlined in a document from the Icelandic Directorate of Health.
+The detailed rules for quarantine are outlined in a document from the Icelandic authorities.

 A list of accommodations that welcome guests in quarantine is available from the website of the Icelandic Tourist Board.

-Checklist: We have put together a ready to fly checklist for passengers.
+Checklist: We've put together a ready to fly checklist for passengers.

-Documents: The Icelandic government has published a helpful list of the documents you need to be allowed entry to Iceland.
+Documents: The Icelandic government has published a helpful list of the documents you need to be allowed entry into Iceland.